luapower/luapower-all/stdio.md

 Reading into a nil buffer is allowed (it just seeks).

-The "i/o stream" functions are unprotected (i.e. they raise errors including for partial reads/writes) and can thus be used with codecs like [bmp] directly.
+The "i/o stream" functions are unprotected (i.e. they raise errors) and can thus be used with codecs like [bmp] directly.

 Files larger than 4 Petabytes are not supported.